 OHIP is a full time, paid summer internship designed to link the skills and interests of students with the needs of workers employed in an under-served or high hazard job.
-Teams of two interns are assigned to a local union or worker organization where they receive supervision from a designated staff member and an academic mentor (Site Coordinator) at one of the OHIP training sites: San Francisco Bay Area, Los Angeles, San Diego, Chicago, New York City (graduate students ONLY), Boston, Seattle, and Denver – new sites announced in 2014.
+Teams of two interns are assigned to a union or worker organization where they receive supervision from a designated staff member and an academic mentor (Site Coordinator) at one of the OHIP training sites: San Francisco Bay Area, Los Angeles, Chicago, New York City–new sites may be announced for summer 2019.

 Work on a Multidisciplinary Team